-Dr. Tony Loebel is President and CEO of Sunovion Pharmaceuticals Inc., a global biopharmaceutical company with over 1,600 employees focused on the innovative application of science and medicine to help people with serious medical conditions.
+Dr. Antony Loebel is President and CEO of Sunovion Pharmaceuticals Inc., a global biopharmaceutical company with over 1,600 employees focused on the innovative application of science and medicine to help people with serious medical conditions.

 Sunovion's track record of discovery, development and commercialization of important psychiatric, neurological and respiratory therapies has included Latuda® (lurasidone HCI), Brovana® (arformoterol tartrate), Aptiom® (eslicarbazepine acetate) and Lonhala® Magnair® (glycopyrrolate) Inhalation Solution.